Bounding the Worst-class Error: A Boosting Approach

+This paper also proposes a boosting algorithm for finding an ensemble hypothesis that satisfies Eq.~\eqref{eq:bounding_trerr}.
+The following two points characterize our boosting.
+First, it minimizes a zero-one loss $\ell_k^\theta \in \{0,1\}$, which judges whether the class-wise error of $S_k$ is less than $1-\theta$.
+Second, our algorithm assigns the weights to individual {\em classes}, whereas the standard boosting algorithms assign the weights to individual {\em instances}.

-We prove that our boosting algorithm theoretically guarantees that the worst-class training error is bounded by $\theta$ after a sufficient number of rounds $T$.
-We also prove that the worst-class generalization error depends on the sample size of the hardest class to distinguish or the smallest class.
-It is important that, for class-imbalanced data, the difficulty of the problem is often defined by the class-imbalance ratio (i.e., the sample ratio between the largest class and smallest class)~\citep{buda2018systematic,CB,IB}.
-Our theorem says that the worst-class error can be bounded when we have a sufficiently large number of training instances over any class, even when the sample is highly class-imbalanced.
+We prove that our boosting algorithm theoretically guarantees that the training worst-class error is bounded by $\theta$ after a sufficient number of rounds $T$.
+A remarkable result is that the worst-class generalization error depends on the sample size of the hardest class to distinguish or the smallest class.
+It is important that, for class-imbalanced data, the difficulty of the problem is often defined by the class-imbalance ratio (i.e., the sample ratio between the largest class and smallest class)~\cite{buda2018systematic,CB,IB}.
+In contrast, our theorem says that the worst-class error can be bounded when we have a sufficiently large number of training instances over any class, even when the sample is highly class-imbalanced.

-The main contributions are summarized as follows: \begin{itemize} \item We focus on the worst-class error and formulate its problem and a boosting algorithm specialized for bounding it. \item We derive theoretical guarantees of convergence for the training worst-class error and generalization worst-class error. \item Experimental results show that our algorithm outperforms state-of-the-art methods for balanced and imbalanced scenarios while achieving a small worst-class error without overfitting. \end{itemize} All proofs and the detailed experimental settings are provided in the supplementary materials.
+The main contributions are summarized as follows: \begin{itemize} \item We propose a novel learning problem that focuses on the worst-class error. \item We propose the problem reformulation for bounding the worst-class error but not just minimizing it, and effectively solve it by a boosting algorithm. \item We derive theoretical guarantees of convergence for the training worst-class error and the bound of generalization worst-class error of the proposed boosting algorithm.
+Remarkably, the provided generalization bound gives the new notion that the difficulty of the class-imbalanced problem is characterized by the sample size of the hardest/smallest class but not the imbalance ratio. \item Experimental results show that our algorithm outperforms state-of-the-art methods for balanced and imbalanced scenarios while achieving a small worst-class error. \end{itemize}